 Yes.
-Fill out the Information Release Request Form and our office will email you a copy of your file.
+Fill out the Electronic File Request Form and our office will email you a copy of your file.
 Please note, that all information in your file relating to other students will be redacted from the file given to you.

 No, you have the right to not participate.
 However, it is in your best interest to partake in the Honor System process if you are accused or charged.

 A violation of the Instrument will remain a part of your disciplinary record for ten (10) years after the date your case is finalized and closed and is maintained in the Office of Student Conduct.